 This Gentleman’s beard kit is obviously for those older teenage lads and men.

-So there you have it my top tips for children’s Christmas table gifts to keep them happy and entertained this year.
-If you have any more ideas then feel free to add them to the comments and I’ll be sure to check them out.
+So, there you have it my top tips for children’s Christmas table gifts, plus a few extras for the teenagers and adults, to keep them happy and entertained this year.
+If you have any more ideas, then feel free to add them to the comments and I’ll be sure to check them out.